pharriso/cloud_automation/content/post/ansible-builder-disconnected.md

 Complete!
 The build context can be found at: /root/disconnected_ee/context
 ```

-Now we can edit the Containerfile and in our case remove the external yum repo that the base image is trying to use:
+Now we can edit the Containerfile and remove the external yum repo that the base image is trying to use:

 ```bash
 $ cat context/Containerfile